TomKaraczko/BatteryHistory/README.md

 ### Configuration

 At first startup, the program creates a config directory relative to the executable file and a `config.yaml` file in it.
+The first four parameters must be set according to the RTLS server configuration.
+The `webPort` is the port on which the web server of BatteryHistory listens.

 ```
 serverAddress: 127.0.0.1